-The process that a charge does through depends on whether it is a ‘serious’ indictable charge (and must go to the County or Supreme Court) or whether it can be heard in the Magistrates’ Court (the summary stream).
+The process that a charge goes through depends on whether it is a ‘serious’ indictable charge (and must go to the County or Supreme Court) or whether it can be heard in the Magistrates’ Court (the summary stream).
 This blog will only briefly outline the steps in the latter situation.

 A slow process…

-The thing I find that most people are surprised about when encountering the criminal justice system for the first is the length of time their matter can take to reach conclusion.
+The thing I find that most people are surprised about when encountering the criminal justice system after being charged for the first time, is the length of time their matter can take to reach conclusion.
 While some matters can be done and dusted on the first court date, others can involve attending court on a few occasions.
 It is not uncommon (if you are pleading not guilty) for a matter to take over 12 months before it is finished!

 The first mention

 The first date your matter is listed at the Magistrates’ Court is called the first mention.
 The Magistrate at this point generally wants an update on the charge/s – What is happening?
 Are you pleading guilty?
 Is there evidence outstanding?